-Offering B.F.A. and B.S. degrees, the ceramics program prepares students to produce work of professional competence in various clay media focusing on mastery of relevant technical skills and creative expression with a strong emphasis on concept, craftsmanship, design, and aesthetics.
+Offering the B.F.A. degree, the ceramics program prepares students to produce work of professional competence in various clay media focusing on mastery of relevant technical skills and creative expression with a strong emphasis on concept, craftsmanship, design, and aesthetics.
 We offer wheel-throwing, handbuilding, mold making, slip-casting, clay formulation, glaze formulation, kiln theory, and studio practice.
 Our focus is to promote creativity, conceptual development and individual expression in both functional and sculptural ceramics.

 Ceramics now accepts high school Advance Placement (AP) test scores of 4 or 5 for the AP 15.2 Studio Art 2D Design and AP 16 Studio Art 3D Design as equivalent to our Foundations program 3 credit DES 101 Introduction to Design 2D1 and DES 103 Introduction to Design 3D1 courses.
 Qualifying students will not have to take these courses.
 Scores of 3 on either AP test will be granted elective credit status.

 The ceramics program occupies a 10,000-square-foot, well-equipped studio space including three primary classrooms/studios, glazing area, clay mixing room, glaze mixing room, mold making room, computer lab, resource room, photo area, and two indoor kiln rooms with nine electric and three gas kilns.
 Indoor areas utilize electrostatic and/or HEPA ventilation.
 Connected to the main studio is a covered outdoor kiln area with raku, pit, soda, and wood-fire kilns.